arnegebert/splicing/README.md

 * tensorboard >= 1.14 (see [Tensorboard Visualization](#tensorboard-visualization))

 ## Features
-* Clear folder structure which is suitable for many deep learning projects.
 * `.json` config file support for convenient parameter tuning.
 * Customizable command line options for more convenient parameter tuning.
 * Checkpoint saving and resuming.